tristanmeinhardt-png/NC/README.md

 ## What is NC?

-NC (NeuroConsole) is a scripting language that runs on top of Python and is designed to make console programs easier to write and easier to read.
+NC (NeuroConsole) is a scripting language that runs on top of Python and is designed to make console programs easier to write, easier to read, and faster to prototype.

 NC uses `.nc` files as source files.
 These files are executed by the NC interpreter (`nc.py`) and the command-line launcher (`nc_console.py`).
 The project also includes an NC HTTP server (`nc_server.py`) and a GUI/TWIN host (`nc_twin_run.py`).